-Throughout Kruger, you can escape the crowds by visiting at a quiet time (such as late January to March) or by hitting the bush on foot, accompanied by armed rangers.
-I went on a half-day walk from Phalaborwa Gate, which was a great way to experience nature and learn a few tracking techniques.
-When, in a glade near the Olifants River, we encountered a herd of elephants, watching the huge beasts grazing was an electrifying experience.
+Throughout Kruger, escape the crowds by visiting at a quiet time (such as late January to March) or by hitting the bush on foot, accompanied by armed rangers.
+I went on a half-day walk, which was a great way to experience nature and learn tracking techniques.
+When we encountered a herd of elephants in a forest glade, watching the huge beasts grazing was an electrifying experience.

 Lucy is travel writer for a range of publications, including Lonely Planet's guides to Africa, Southern Africa and South Africa.

 Some are critical of Kruger's popularity and network of tarred roads that facilitate self-drive safaris.
 But the park is so vast that in all but the busiest of times (South African school holidays, specifically), you can still drive for a while and only see a smattering of cars if you choose your route carefully.
 Southern and central Kruger are busiest but even here, if you tackle a dirt road, you can escape the throngs.
 Glimpses of all the Big Five are common, though you generally have to share them with other safari-goers, with queues of cars often forming for a lion or rhino.
 The park offers a range of landscapes as varied as its wildlife and accommodation options demonstrating similar variety.
 High on my to-do list is one of the park's multi-day guided walking trails – an unrivalled way to experience the bush and a way to assure some alone time.